maxux/lib0stor/README.md

 # lib0stor (0-stor legacy library)

-This is a legacy version of the library used to split and encrypt files on Zero-OS backend
+This is the library used to split and encrypt files on Zero-OS backend.

+## Workflow
+- Take a file
+- Chunk this file (512 KB by default)
+- Hash each chunk using blake2b hash (16 bytes)
+- Encrypt each chunk using `xxtea` (using the blake2 hash as key)
+- Hash this encrypted chunk (using blake2)
+- Return the chunks with hash and key

 ## Dependencies
 ```bash